Silent Scope (video game): Reception

 The initial console ports of Silent Scope received moderately positive reviews from magazines of the time.
 The review aggregation website Metacritic places its average score at 63%, indicating "mixed or average reviews."
 However, this score is based on a low, unrepresentative sample of reviews.

 Brett Alan Weiss of AllGame said the arcade version was "a blast to play, though a few more realistic sniper missions would be nice.
 Graphics are acceptable with decent animation, but the music is indiscernible during the action.
 The voice acting is unintentionally hilarious."
 Major Mike of GamePro said of the PlayStation 2 version in its November 2000 issue, "In a field devoid of competition, Silent Scope is a strong first-generation offering and a picture-perfect arcade conversion.
 While a debatable purchase, Scope easily qualifies as a must-rent title."
 (Note: GamePro gave the PlayStation 2 version two 4.5/5 scores for graphics and control, and two 4/5 scores for sound and fun factor.)
 An issue later, Jake The Snake said that the Dreamcast version's several training courses "offer diverse fun, including no-missed-shots allowed, pop-up targets, and moving targets.
 But you should rent Silent Scope before buying to see if you'll want to keep playing after a few hours."
 (Note: GamePro gave the Dreamcast version three 4.5/5 scores for graphics, control, and fun factor, and 4/5 for sound.)
 Edge gave the same Dreamcast version a score of seven out of ten, saying that "it won't take most players long to complete the game, but Silent Scope is all about high scores through high accuracy.
-That's what Konami needed to port the consoles, and the one shot, one kill moments moments of euphoria and despar crystallise this as a success."
+That's what Konami needed to port the consoles, and the one shot, one kill moments of euphoria and despar crystallise this as a success."
 Randy Nelson of NextGen said of the PS2 version, "It's not groundbreaking, but it's a solid shooting game with unique play mechanics."
 In Japan, Famitsu gave the GBA version a score of 23 out of 40.

 Also in Japan, Game Machine listed the arcade version in their September 1, 1999, issue as the second most-successful dedicated arcade game of the month.